masalaloe/masalaloe/README.md

-- 👋 Hi, I’m @masalaloe
+- 👋 Hi, My name is Rizki Haris
 - 👀 I’m interested in programming

 <!---